sneerteam/sneer/README.md

 ```
 You can run the above every time you want a clean rebuild.

-- Import all projects contained in this repository into the Eclipse workspace.
+- Import all projects contained in this repository into Android Studio:
+   [Import Non-Android Studio project] and point it to the build.gradle inside the android/ directory.

-(Optional) To work on the Sneer core in Clojure:
+- (Optional) To work on the Sneer core in Clojure:
-- Install the [Counterclockwise](http://code.google.com/p/counterclockwise/) Clojure plugin for Eclipse.
+Install the [Cursive Clojure](https://cursiveclojure.com/) plugin for IntelliJ (works fine with Android Studio as well).

 Preparing Workspace for App Development